-The City of Seattle in early April published the Master Use Permit Analysis and Decision with Draft Conditions for the Terminal 5 Improvements Project proposed by the Port of Seattle and The Northwest Seaport Alliance.
-Publication of the MUP Analysis and Decision is an important but routine step for large, public capital projects like Terminal 5.
+- April 2017.
+The City of Seattle published the Master Use Permit (MUP) Analysis and Decision with Draft Conditions for the Terminal 5 Improvements Project proposed by the Port of Seattle and the NWSA.
+Publication of the MUP Analysis and Decision is an important but routine step for large, public capital projects.

-The Port of Seattle, the lead agency, released the final Environmental Impact Statement (EIS) in October 2016.
+- October 2016.
+Port of Seattle releases the Final Environmental Impact Statement.
 Learn more about the environmental review at the online open house.

+- October 2015.
 Based on information from potential partners interested in the terminal, the NWSA and Port of Seattle determined additional environmental review is required.
-See news release.

-The Port of Seattle issued a SEPA notice of determination of non-significance for dock construction and a Request for Information began the search for a new tenant.
+- March 2015.
+The Port of Seattle issued a SEPA notice of determination of non-significance for dock construction and a Request for Information (RFI) began the search for a new tenant.
 Both the RFI and SEPA notice indicated that further environmental review would be conducted if the proposed use changed significantly or volumes were expected to exceed the 650,000 TEUs in the existing EIS.